 What this means for you: Social media provides a way for you to leverage your message.

-Make plans to meet me at Cause Camp where I’ll tell you more about how each of these trends may affect your organization.
-Plus, I’ll tell you why your word for 2016 should be “astonishing.”
+Make plans to check out Cause Camp where you can learn more about how each of these trends and others may affect your organization.